 Even in the best of times, graduating from college without a job lined up is challenging.
-But when you’re leaving school during a global recession and pandemic, it’s doubly difficult to find your footing as a self-sufficient, bill-paying adult.
-With many offices still closed or pausing hiring, you’re likely wondering how you’ll navigate those first months out of school.
+But when you’re leaving school during a global recession, it’s doubly difficult to find your footing as a self-sufficient, bill-paying adult.

 To navigate those first few months out of school, you’ll need to proactively and creatively leverage the research and problem-solving skills you perfected as a student.
 From the job search to budgeting, here are eight steps you can take right now to survive an uncertain first year out of school.

 Take Care of Survival First

-Get a plan together to cover your primary needs, including housing, food, transportation, and other necessities, suggests Stephen Newland, an accredited financial counselor with the financial app Qoins.
-Your biggest primary expense will probably be housing, he says, so you might ask if any friends or family are willing to let you stay for free, or at a discounted rate until you get fully on your feet.
+Get a plan together to cover your primary and essential needs, including housing, food, transportation, and other necessities, according to Stephen Newland, an accredited financial counselor with the financial app Qoins.
+Your biggest primary expense will probably be housing, he said, so you might ask if any friends or family are willing to let you stay for free or at a discounted rate until you get fully on your feet.

-Although moving back home with family or with a friend may feel embarrassing, it can help you conserve your resources at a time when every little bit helps.
+Although moving back home with family or with a friend may feel like a step backward, it can help you conserve your resources at a time when every little bit helps.
 It will also give you more breathing room to take chances with a lower-paying internship or be pickier with the types of permanent jobs you accept.

 Being uninsured in the United States is a high-risk proposition.
-The bill for a three-day stay in the hospital could run as high as $30,000—and leave a new college grad in ruin.
+The bill for a three-day stay in the hospital, for example, could run as high as $30,000—and leave a new college grad in ruin.

 If you’re under 26, you should still qualify for your parent’s health insurance plan.
-If you’re older or your parents don’t have a family insurance policy, you’ll need to shop for insurance.
-You can purchase full (and potentially subsidized) coverage through your state’s marketplace or buy a catastrophic plan if you’re under 30 or can prove financial hardship.
+If you’re older that 26 or your parents don’t have a family insurance policy, you’ll need to shop for insurance.
+You can purchase full (and potentially subsidized) coverage through your state’s marketplace, or if you're under 30, buy a catastrophic plan, or can prove financial hardship.

 Depending on your circumstances and the state you live in, you may also be able to take advantage of Medicaid.
 Check out healthcare.gov for more information about your options.